 1. Surveys

-The most prevalent method of gathering employee input is through online surveys.
+The most prevalent method of gathering training feedback is through online surveys.
 Throughout your work, you’ve most likely completed a few feedback surveys.
 Because of its efficiency, surveys are common in large firms with a high number of employees.
 Although surveys are the most objective technique of gathering employee feedback, they are frequently the only option for large teams.

 2. Apps and bots

 With the emergence of AI, improved machine learning, and language processing, it is now possible to collect employee input in an automated manner.
 Chatbots, in particular, are becoming increasingly popular and used by businesses to communicate with their staff.
-Chatbots are designed to let employees engage with one another in a casual and natural way.
+Chatbots are designed to let employees engage with one another casually and naturally.
 On the one side, chatbots are a low-cost, scalable technology that does not demand management interaction.
 Chatbots, on the other hand, can be viewed as a band-aid option for leaders searching for a quick fix.

 3. One-on-one

 One-on-one interviews are the most personal method to communicate with employees, and they’ve always been that way.
-Employees and managers are able to connect in a quiet, concentrated environment.
-Employees have the ability to mention sensitive matters, challenges, or issues that they might not bring up in a group setting in this manner.
+Employees and managers can connect in a quiet, concentrated environment.
+Employees can mention sensitive matters, challenges, or issues that they might not bring up in a group setting in this manner.
 Keep in mind that a one-on-one meeting may not be the greatest solution for quieter, more introverted staff.

 Naturally, you will receive both favorable and bad feedback.
 The first step in assessing training feedback is to categorize it according to sentiment.
 This assists you in determining two things: what training content you should keep to do and what has to be addressed right away.